jj-zhang/Saturn/README.md

 Saturn has been developed by five University of Toronto students for their Introduction to Software Engineering (CSC301) class.

 Ellen Chen - Frontend and Design

-Reece Martin - Backend and Quality Assurance/Testing Ray Kwan - Frontend and Design
+Reece Martin - Backend, Database Management and Quality Assurance/Testing

+Ray Kwan - Frontend and Design

-Tiffany Ng - Backend, Web Scraping and Database Management Tim Cosby - Backend, Web Scraping and Database Management
+Tiffany Ng - Backend, Web Scraping and Database Management

+Tim Cosby - Backend, Web Scraping and Database Management

+Darren - Backend and Notification Feature